 Pipelines are still the safest and most reliable way to transport large quantities of energy products.
 However, to bridge the energy transportation infrastructure gap, Enbridge recognizes the value of employing a multimodal transportation strategy to bridge its longer-term market access initiatives.

-The Eddystone Rail Project provides Pennsylvania-and-region refineries access to growing supplies of crude oil from U.S. producers.
-The Eddystone Rail Facility, based in Eddystone, Pa., is designed to receive crude from the Bakken and deliver it to refineries in the northeastern U.S., primarily along the Delaware River.
+The Eddystone Rail Facility, based in Pennsylvania, provides eastern United States refineries access to growing supplies of crude oil from various U.S. producers.
+The Eddystone Rail Facility, which is in close proximity to Philadelphia, is designed to offload crude from rail to barge for delivery to refineries in the eastern U.S., primarily along the Delaware River.
 Allowing ready access to this growing supply of quality crude oil promotes energy independence, and provides needed flexibility of crude oil deliveries for shippers and, ultimately, North American consumers.

 The Eddystone Rail Facility, which went into service in May 2014, includes an upgraded and modified 200,000-barrel crude oil storage tank, as well as the installation of a new inner and outer loop track and high-speed hydraulic crude-oil offloading equipment.
 Today the facility can receive unit trains of up to 118 tank cars and deliver 86,000 bpd to barge, and can ultimately expand to receive up to 160,000 bpd.